mramirezdev/web-calculator/README.md

 ### Windows & macOS

-Docker Compose is included in [https://www.docker.com/products/docker-desktop/](Docker Desktop) for Windows and macOS.
+Docker Compose is included in [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Windows and macOS.

 ### Linux